 69 (Later Series) Dutch jugs.

-There were three size variants; 69-s, 69-L, and 69-M (the 'M' here denoting Medium size, not its usual meaning of applied decoration.)
+Later Series 69 came in three sizes; 69-s, 69-L, and 69-M (the 'M' here denoting Medium size, not its usual meaning of applied decoration).
 They were apparently sold as a set of three.
 One 69-L jug is recorded with the price pencilled on the base;"Set 3, 29/- " (ie 29 shillings)

 Small & Large sizes, heights; 8.2 and 11.4 cm.